ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 When errors are included in the type system, you can know all the errors that can occur just by looking at the type information.
 If a library component adds a new error then that must be reflected in that component’s type signature, which means that the code using it immediately knows that it is no longer covering all the error conditions, and will produce type errors until it is fixed.

-### 3. Exception Specifications Create a “Shadow Type System”
+### 3. Exception Specifications Create a "Shadow Type System"

 Languages like C++ and Java attempted to add notation indicating the exceptions that might emerge from a function call.
 This was well-intentioned and seems to produce the necessary information the client programmer needs to handle errors.
-The fundamental problem was that this created an alternate or “shadow” type system that doesn’t follow the same rules as the primary type system.
+The fundamental problem was that this created an alternate or "shadow" type system that doesn’t follow the same rules as the primary type system.
 To make the shadow type system work, its rules were warped to the point where it became effectively useless (a discovery that has taken years to realize).

 C++ exception specifications were originally optional and not statically type-checked.